-Kick.com is a new streaming platform that officially rolled out in January 2023.
-It’s attracted a lot of attention for being more creator-friendly than other live streaming platforms like Twitch and YouTube.
-It’s still too early to tell if Kick will stick around and give Twitch and YouTube a run for their money, or if it will suffer the same fate as platforms like Mixer, which made a splash in the live streaming world but ultimately failed.
+Kick.com is a streaming platform that officially rolled out in January 2023.
+It attracted a lot of attention for being more creator-friendly than other live streaming platforms like Twitch and YouTube.
+Kick managed to lure some big-name streamers away from Twitch and sustained decent growth in its first year, but its viewership numbers are still nowhere near Twitch’s viewership.

 What is Kick streaming?

 When you go to kick.com, you’ll probably notice some strong similarities to Twitch.
 Kick organizes live videos into categories just like Twitch does.
-Video games are popular on Kick but the biggest draw is the Slots and Casinos category — a genre that is essentially banned on Twitch.
+Video games are popular on Kick but the one of the most popular categories on Kick is Slots and Casinos — a genre that is strictly regulated on Twitch.
 The other main categories on Kick are IRL streaming, music, creative arts and alternative streams.
-The new streaming platform also has a feature that lets creators stream games with friends or on a team, even if they’re in different locations.

 Kick vs. Twitch